h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

     If a test set was provided for the experiment, then click on the **Validation Metrics** button below the graph to view these stats on test data.

-    For the K-S chart above, if we look at the top **60%** of the data, the at-chance model (the dotted diagonal line) tells us that only **60%** of the data was successfully separate between positives and negatives (survived and did not survived).
+    For the K-S chart above, if we look at the top **60%** of the data, the at-chance model (the dotted diagonal line) tells us that only **60%** of the data was successfully separated between positives and negatives (survived and did not survive).
 However, with the model, it was able to do **.452**, or about **~45.2%** of the cases were successfully separated between positives and negatives.

     Learn more about the Kolmogorov-Smirnov graph on the next tutorial: [Machine Learning Experiment Scoring and Analysis - Financial Focus](https://training.h2o.ai/products/tutorial-1b-machine-learning-experiment-scoring-and-analysis-tutorial-financial-focus).